Quorum Components

 node2: pc.weight = 0

-Weighted Quorum for a Master and Multiple Slaves Scenario
+Weighted Quorum for a Primary and Multiple Replicas Scenario

-When configuring quorum weights for a master-slave scenario that features multiple slave nodes, use the following pattern:
+When configuring quorum weights for a primary-replica scenario that features multiple replica nodes, use the following pattern:

 node1: pc.weight = 1